 - receive annual training updates that include assessment.

-You must keep documentary evidence of approved and completed resuscitation training.
-There is no specific requirement for a particular type of training.
-Practices can tailor it to local needs.
-Appropriate online training may be acceptable especially given the current constraints of the pandemic.
+Practices must keep evidence of approved and completed resuscitation training.
+There is no specific requirement for a particular type of training and each practice can tailor it to local needs.

-There are good examples of in-situ simulation training where staff practice in their premises.
-In-situ training tests the physical environment for delivering resuscitation and highlights human factors.
-There is evidence that in-situ training has improved processes and increased GPs’ confidence in managing time critical emergencies.
+There are good examples of ‘in-situ’ simulation training where staff can practice in their premises.
+This training tests the physical environment for delivering resuscitation and highlights human factors.
+There is evidence that this training has improved processes and increased GPs' confidence in managing time critical emergencies.